Kei-z/rideOS-test/example_apps/driver/README.md

 The easiest way to get started with the RideOsDriver SDK is to build off of this example app.
 Here's how to get up and running.

+## Alpha

+Note that the `RideOsDriver` SDK, which provides the bulk of the functionality for this example app, is currently in alpha.
+We also strongly recommend running the app on a phone, not in the iOS Simulator.

 ## Install CocoaPods

 If you don't already have CocoaPods installed, follow the instructions on their [homepage](https://cocoapods.org/) to install it.
 Once it is installed, run `pod install` from within the `example_apps/driver/ExampleDriverApp` directory and then open the generated `ExampleDriverApp.xcworkspace`.